Help Centre / FAQ

 Shipping and Handling

-We are proud to offer same-day dispatch on all of our products.
+We are proud to offer same-day fulfilment on all of our products.

-Our same-day shipping is available for all orders received before 2.00pm Monday - Friday (excluding public holidays).
+Our same-day dispatch is available for all orders received before 2.00pm Monday - Friday (excluding public holidays).

 Orders received after these times will still be attempted to send same-day, otherwise they will leave first thing on the next business day.